 Over the years as technology moved from the old systems into the current IBM-PC standard, I quickly learned that it was cheaper and better to build my own custom systems instead of buying them retail so I started doing PC builds and that eventually branched into doing repairs and builds for other people as well.

 I really enjoy working on computers and getting things designed and built exaclty the way I want them and it makes me feel good to do the same for my customers.
 Although there are some good retail builders out there, I personally feel that you get more bang for your buck building a “white box” PC.

 I also have studied several programming languages for both PCs and mainframes, including VB, C++, J++, Java, PHP, HTML, COBOL, RPG and AS/400 Systems and Operations.
 I always figured if you are going to get into computers, why not learn enough so that if the need arises, you can write your own programs.

-When it comes to operating systems, I have played around with all of the most popular ones, Windows, MAC and Linux as well as Unix.
+When it comes to operating systems, I have played around with all of the most popular ones, Windows, macOS and Linux as well as Unix.
 I know Windows has the largest market share and most people think their PC is just useless unless they run Microsoft products, but that is just bunk.
 All Microsoft is really good at is marketing, because their software is full of bugs and security flaws like you wouldn’t believe.
 I have worked with Linux alot over the last few years and it has really come a long way in the past 2 years as a viable replacement for Windows.
 Linux doesn’t have all the bugs and issues that Windows does.
-One of the biggest downfalls of Linux right now is not enough commerical software companys support it yet with cross-platform versions of their software like they do for Windows and MAC but it is growing every year.
+One of the biggest downfalls of Linux right now is not enough commercial software companies support it yet with cross-platform versions of their software like they do for Windows and macOS but it is growing every year.